charleslbryant/hello-react-and-typescript/README.md

 `npm install`

+`tsd install`

-This will install the required npm packages.
+This will install the required npm packages and TypeScript Typings.

 ##Run